ChameleonCloud/docs/source/technical/reservations/gui_reservations.rst

 Navigate to the "Floating IPs" tab,  and fill out the form by specifying the amount of floating IPs.
 Then, click on the *Update* button to finish your request.

-Reserving a Node by UUID
+Reserving a node by UUID
 ------------------------

 You may reserve a specific node by providing its *UUID*.
 To learn more about